Stock market today: Asian stocks mixed in muted holiday trading as 2023 draws to a close

 U.S. futures and oil prices edged higher.

-Tokyo’s Nikkei 225 gave up 0.6% to 33,358.11.
-It is up nearly 30% in 2023, its best year in a decade as the Japanese central bank inches toward ending its longstanding ultra-lax monetary policy.
+Tokyo’s Nikkei 225 gave up 0.2% to 33,464.17.
+It gained 27% in 2023, its best year in a decade as the Japanese central bank inches toward ending its longstanding ultra-lax monetary policy.

-Taiwan’s Taiex was flat, but it is ending the year up more than 26%, powered by strong gains for semiconductor makers.
+Taiwan’s Taiex edged 0.1% higher.
+It ended the year up more than 26%, powered by strong gains for semiconductor makers.

 On Thursday, Wall Street was mostly quiet ahead of the final trading day of the year, though every major index is on track for weekly gains.